SchuylerGood/Admin-Dashboard/README.md

 6. For `folder path` enter `colonist-admin-dashboard`
 7. For `branch name` enter `main`
 8. Click on the `Import repository` button
-9. Run the app on the right side bar.
+9. Run the app on the right side bar, under `web`

 ## Required Features Implemented